 - Tempe Center for the Arts

 - San Pedro Chapel

 - The University of Arizona (Main Campus)

 These are just a few of the best Phoenix photography locations available for your next photography session in Arizona.
-Over time, I hope to update this with more info on whether permits/fees are required.
 I’ll keep it as current as possible, but please keep in mind that locations constantly change their policies on photography, and it’s best to call and check beforehand.